 In order to avoid fleet vehicle accidents, practicing safe scheduling is a must.
 What do we mean by this?
 In short, to make sure your fleet schedule is anti fatigue-inducing for the drivers.
 There’s only so much that coffee consumption can do to help drivers stay awake on long journeys; especially in night time hours.
 By managing your fleet schedule, both more efficiently and more safely, you can cut down on accidents related to tiredness for example.

 It’s 2020.
-And if you are not using a fleet management solution, even if you are a small or medium-sized business, then you’re doing it wrong.
+And if you are not using a vehicle management solution, even if you are a small or medium-sized business, then you’re doing it wrong.
 Aside from being able to keep up with logging your trips for compliance and basic safety, you can make all kinds of cost-savings.
 That is, based on greater efficiency of your operations.
 Additionally, there’s also the ability to monitor things like driving behavior.
 With a tool such as our very own Veturilo – designed especially for small to medium-sized businesses – in your repertoire, the benefits are endless.
 And one of the main ones is using the data you collect to proactively address driver behavior issues.
 With a fleet tracking solution, you will be able to identify problematic drivers who consistently break safety rules; such as hard acceleration and breaking, speeding, not wearing a safety belt, and more.

 What about accidents themselves?